sjentsch/lsjDocs/Ch12/Ch12_Regression_05.rst

 The coefficient associated with ``dani.sleep`` is quite large, suggesting that every hour of sleep I lose makes me a lot grumpier.
-However, the coefficient for ``baby.sleep`` is very small, suggesting that it doesn’t really matter how much sleep my son gets.
+However, the coefficient for ``baby.sleep`` is very small, suggesting that it does not really matter how much sleep my son gets.
 What matters as far as my grumpiness goes is how much sleep *I* get.
 To get a sense of what this multiple regression model looks like, :numref:`fig-scatter3d_1` shows a 3D